ibm-cloud-docs/vpc/vsi_is_configure_power.md

 ### Choosing an SMT setting value

 Generally 2 or 4 threads are good choices.
 Four threads have more parallelization, but with a bit more overhead.
 Some workloads have their own guidance.
-For example, for TensorFlow, see the "AC922 with NVIDIA Tesla V100" section in [WML CE tuning recommendations](https://www.ibm.com/support/knowledgecenter/en/SS5SF7_1.6.1/navigation/wmlce_tuning.htm).
+For example, for TensorFlow, see the "AC922 with NVIDIA Tesla V100" section in [WML CE tuning recommendations](https://www.ibm.com/support/knowledgecenter/en/SS5SF7_1.6.1/navigation/wmlce_tuning.htm){: external}.
 The POWER virtual server backend is AC922 with optional NVIDIA Tesla V100 GPUs.